-4.0 User Level Authorized Preventive Maintenance
+4.0 User Level Authorized Preventative Maintenance

-4.1 Field Strip the SIG M400
+4.1 Field Strip the SIG MCX

-- 1. Unload and clear the firearm, then rotate selector to SAFE. - 2.
+- 1. Unload and clear the firearm and rotate selector to SAFE. - 2.
 Remove the sling if attached. - 3.
 Push the takedown pin from left to right until stopped by detent. - 4.
 Swing apart the receivers.
+(With the collapsible stock installed, you must extend the stock to its longest position prior to separating the receivers.)